Electrolytes and Bulimia: Why Is This a Big Deal?

 If you or a loved one are struggling with bulimia nervosa, it’s important to reach out for help.

 Speaking with your physician or mental health therapist may be a great place to start.
-These healthcare professionals are often trained in how to help, or know of programs or other resources for treatment.
+These healthcare professionals are often trained to help and are aware of programs or other resources for treatment.

 The most important thing to remember is that help is always available.
-Reaching out may be scary, but it’s the first step toward a healthier and happier future.
+Although reaching out may be scary, it’s the first step toward a healthier and happier future.